zacharvey88/pingability/README.md

 # Pingability - Table Tennis Coaching Website

-A modern, responsive website for Alex's table tennis coaching business in Manchester.
+A modern, responsive website for table tennis coaching in Manchester.
 Built with Next.js 15, TypeScript, and Tailwind CSS.

 ## Features